xebiarohan/GIT/README.md

 ```js
 git stash pop
 ```
 These commands will bring back all the last stashed changes to the current working directory.
+The difference between apply and pop is that in case of pop, it will bring back the changes but will not remove it from the stash queue, you have to manually remove it from queue using <b>'git stash drop'</b>, in case of apply it will bring back last changes and removes it from the stash queue.

 ### checking all last stashed files.